Forbidding the subdivided claw as a subgraph or a minor: Introduction

 \begin{theorem}[West {\cite[Theorem 2.2.19]{west}}; see also {\cite[p.~172]{kl-fmpw2}}] A tree does not have $Y$ as a subgraph if and only if it is a caterpillar. \end{theorem}

 We will now define some structures necessary to describe $Y$-subgraph free graphs.
-Let $t_1\ge 0$ and $t_2\ge 2$ be integers.
-A \emph{bead} is one of the following graphs: $K_4$, $K_{2,1,1}$, $K_{1,1,t_1}$, or $K_{2,t_2}$.
-Note that a $K_{1,1,t_1}$ bead can be a single edge, $K_{1,1,0}$, or a triangle, $K_{1,1,1}$.
-Each bead has one ($K_4$) or two (the other beads) special vertices called \emph{primary vertices}; the other vertices are \emph{secondary} vertices.
-Beads can be ``strung" together at primary vertices.
-This means we can identify a primary vertex in one bead with a primary vertex in a different bead.
-Each primary vertex can only be identified with one other primary vertex.
+A \emph{bead} is a graph $G$ with a set $V_1$ of one or two special vertices designated as \emph{primary} vertices; the other vertices are \emph{secondary} vertices.
+When necessary we describe a bead as an ordered pair $(G,V_1)$, but usually we just name the graph $G$.
+The graph of a bead is one of the following: $K_4$, $K_{2,1,1}$, $K_{1,1,t_1}$ with $t_1 \ge 0$, or $K_{2,t_2}$ with $t_2 \ge 2$.
 The primary vertices in $K_{1,1,t_1}$ are the parts of size one.
 The primary vertices in $K_{2,t_2}$ and $K_{2,1,1}$ are the vertices in the part of size two.
 One vertex of $K_4$ is designated as a primary vertex.
 Note that for us $K_{2,1,1}$ is not the same as $K_{1,1,2}$ because each has a different set of primary vertices.
-The beads are illustrated in \cref{fig:beads}, where the white vertices are the primary vertices.
+The beads are illustrated in \cref{fig:beads}, where the white (open) vertices are the primary vertices.

+Beads can be ``strung" together at primary vertices.
+This means we can identify a primary vertex in one bead with a primary vertex in a different bead.
+Each primary vertex can only be identified with one other primary vertex.

 Consider a connected graph $G$ created by stringing beads together.
 We form a bipartite auxiliary graph $A$ by taking one black vertex for each bead and one white vertex for each primary vertex, where a bead vertex is joined to its primary vertices.
 Then $G$ is a \emph{strand} if $A$ is a path, and a \emph{necklace} if $A$ is a cycle.
 For a strand, we could have $K_4$ with one primary vertex as the first and/or last bead; necklaces do not have $K_4$ as a bead.
 A necklace with exactly two beads cannot have both beads of the form $K_{1,1,t_1}$ because stringing two beads of this kind would create parallel edges, and we only allow simple graphs.
 A vertex of degree $1$ is a \emph{leaf} or \emph{pendant vertex}, and an edge incident with a leaf is a \emph{pendant edge}.
-A \emph{spiked necklace (strand)} is a necklace (strand) that is allowed to have additional pendant edges called \emph{spikes} incident with primary vertices that are in exactly two beads. \cref{fig:structuresB} illustrates a spiked strand and a spiked necklace; again, the white vertices are the primary vertices.
+A \emph{spiked necklace (strand)} is a necklace (strand) that is allowed to have additional pendant edges called \emph{spikes} incident with primary vertices that are in exactly two beads. \cref{fig:structuresB} illustrates a spiked strand and a spiked necklace; again, the white (open) vertices are the primary vertices.